MingshanHe/MingshanHe.github.io/blogs/Hybrid Robot/Hybrid Robot Project.md

 ```

   After launch this file, the node of camera has been registered in the ros master.
 If you wanna to have a look at the image callback from the camera, you can use the `rqt` plugins.

+  Installation can be refered the link website: https://github.com/IntelRealSense/realsense-ros.

 #### 1.2 Calibration